CFA-Fintech/Resume-Classification-CNN/README.md

 ## Credits

-Credits for this code go to [dennybritz](https://github.com/dennybritz/cnn-text-classification-tf) i've merely created a wrapper to get people started.
+Credits for this code go to [dennybritz](https://github.com/dennybritz/cnn-text-classification-tf).